Noli Me Tángere (novel): Plot

-Kapitán Tiago later on hosts a dinner at his riverside house in Manila to celebrate María Clara's engagement with Alfonso Linares, a Peninsular who was presented as her new suitor following Crisóstomo's excommunication.
+Kapitán Tiago later on hosts a dinner at his riverside house in Manila to celebrate María Clara's engagement with Alfonso Linares, a peninsular who was presented as her new suitor following Crisóstomo's excommunication.
 Present at the party were Padre Salví, Padre Sibyla, Lieutenant Guevarra, and other acquaintances.
 They spoke of the events in San Diego and Crisóstomo's fate.
-Salví, who lusted after María Clara all along and staged the uprising in order to frame Crisóstomo, says he requested to be moved to the Convent of the Poor Clares in Manila under the pretense of the San Diego uprising being too much for him.
+Salví, who had been lusted after María Clara all along and staged the uprising in order to frame Crisóstomo, says he requested to be moved to the Convent of the Poor Clares in Manila under the pretence of the San Diego uprising being too much for him.

 Guevara outlines how the court came to condemn Crisóstomo.
 In a signed letter he wrote before leaving for Europe, Crisóstomo spoke of his father, an alleged rebel who died in prison.
 Somehow this letter fell into the hands of an enemy, and Crisóstomo's handwriting was copied to create recruitment letters for the uprising.
 The signature on the letters was similar to Crisóstomo's seven years before, but not at present day.
 Crisóstomo only had to deny ownership of the signature on the original letter and the case built on the bogus letters would be dismissed.
 But upon seeing the letter, which was of course his farewell letter to María Clara, Crisóstomo lost the will to fight the charges, and he is sentenced to be deported.
-Guevara then approaches María, who had been listening.
+Guevara then approaches María who had been listening.
 Privately but sorrowfully, he congratulates her for her common sense in yielding the letter.
 Now, she can live a life of peace.
 María is devastated.

 Later that evening Crisóstomo, having escaped prison with the help of Elías, confronts María in secret.
-María admits giving up his letter, but only because Salví found Dámaso's old letters in the San Diego parsonage, letters from María's mother who was then pregnant with her and begging Dámaso for an abortion.
+María admits giving up his letter because Salví found Dámaso's old letters in the San Diego parsonage, letters from María's mother who was then pregnant with her and begging Dámaso for an abortion.
 It turns out that Dámaso was María's biological father.
 Salví promised not to divulge Dámaso's letters in exchange for Crisóstomo's farewell letter.
 Crisóstomo forgives her, María swears her undying love, and they part with a kiss.

 Crisóstomo and Elías slip unnoticed through the Estero de Binondo and into the Pasig River.
-Elías tells Crisóstomo that his family's treasures are buried in the Ibarra forest in San Diego.
-Wishing to make restitution, Crisóstomo tells Elías to escape with him to a foreign country, where they will live as brothers.
+Elías tells Crisóstomo that his family treasure is buried at the Ibarra forest in San Diego.
+Wishing to make restitution, Crisóstomo tells Elías to flee with him to a foreign country where they will live as brothers.
 Elías declines, stating that his fate lies with the country he wishes to reform.
-Crisóstomo then tells him of his own desire for revolution, to lengths that even Elías was unwilling to go.
+Crisóstomo then tells him of his own desire for revolution to lengths that even Elías was unwilling to go.
 Just then, sentries catch up with their boat at the mouth of the Pasig River and pursue them across Laguna de Bay.
-Elías orders Crisóstomo to lie down and to meet him at the Ibarra mausoleum in the forest.
-He jumps into the water to distract the pursuers and is shot several times.
+Elías orders Crisóstomo to lie down and to meet him at his family's mausoleum in the forest.
+Elías then jumps into the water to distract the pursuers and is shot several times.